We Need To Talk About Karen

 For instance, she doesn’t call the manager on the single mother who works in Starbucks appreciating the multidimensional, complex individual behind the branded barista uniform and the friendly greeting scripted by the marketing team.

-No, she only calls the manager on the unskilled oink who has one job to do, but serves her morning cappuccino with too much froth – twice!
+No, she calls the manager on the unskilled oink who has one job to do, but serves her morning cappuccino with too much froth – twice!

-Karen has a busy life, performs many roles (including exhausting amounts of unpaid emotional labour, be that childcare or explaining racism to white people), and has a career (not a job).
+Karen has a busy life, performs many roles, including exhausting amounts of unpaid emotional labour, be that childcare or explaining racism to white people, and has a career (not a job).

 She is entitled to a decent cup of coffee and service with a smile!
 And really, what harm does a little outburst here and there matter?
 Once the tension is released she moves on.
 No harm done.